The Congress (2013 film): Plot

-Robin Wright is an aging actress with a reputation for being fickle and unreliable that prevents her from getting a lot of roles.
+Robin Wright is an aging actress whose career suffered because of her erratic behavior and reputation for being fickle and unreliable.
 Her son, Aaron, suffers from Usher syndrome, which is slowly destroying his sight and hearing.
-With the help of Dr. Barker, Robin barely manages to stave off the worst effects of her son's decline, although his condition is sliding into its terminal stage.
+Aided by Dr. Barker, Robin barely manages to stave off the worst effects of Aaron's decline, although his condition is sliding into its terminal stage.

-Robin's longtime agent Al takes her to meet Jeff Green, the CEO of Miramount Studios, a film studio that offers to buy her likeness and digitize her into a computer-animated version of herself.
-Realizing she may be unable to find future work with the emergence of this new technology, Robin agrees to do it for a hefty sum of money.
-She is also forced to promise never to act again.
-After her body is digitally scanned, the studio is able to make films starring her, using only computer-generated characters.
-Robin's virtual persona becomes the star of a popular film franchise, Rebel Robot Robin.
+Robin's longtime agent, Al, takes her to meet Jeff Green, the CEO of Miramount Studios, a film studio that offers to buy her likeness and digitize her into a computer-animated version of herself.
+Realizing that she may be unable to find future work with the emergence of this new technology, Robin agrees to do it for a hefty sum of money.
+The contract also requires that she never act again.
+After her body is digitally scanned, the studio can make films starring her, using only computer-generated characters.

 Twenty years later, Robin travels to Abrahama City, where she will speak at the "Futurological Congress", Miramount's entertainment conference.
-Abrahama City is an animated, surreal utopia that is created from figments of people's imaginations, where anyone can become an animated avatar of themselves, but are required to use hallucinogenic drugs to enter a mutable illusory state.
-While discussing her new contract with Jeff, Robin learns that the studio has developed a new technology that will allow anyone to devour her or possibly transform themselves into her.
+Abrahama City is an animated, surreal utopia that is created from figments of people's imaginations, where anyone can become an animated avatar of themselves but must use hallucinogenic drugs to enter a mutable illusory state.
+In the decades since she was scanned, Robin's virtual persona has become the star of a popular film franchise, Rebel Robot Robin, making her and Tom Cruise the only remaining movie stars.
+While discussing her new contract with Jeff, Robin learns that Miramount developed a new technology that will allow anyone to devour her or possibly transform themselves into her with the hallucinogen.
 Robin agrees to the deal, but has a crisis of conscience, believing that no one should be turned into a product.